Hopetoun, Western Australia: History

 Mary Ann Harbour was named in November 1865 by the sealer James Sale on the cutter Mary Ann.
-The Mary Ann was owned by whaling master John Thomas of Cheyne's Beach, 65 km east of Albany, who had named it after his eldest daughter.
+Mary Ann was owned by whaling master John Thomas of Cheyne's Beach, 65 km east of Albany, who had named it after his eldest daughter.

 Hopetoun was established in 1900 as the port servicing the Phillips River goldfield, named after the first Governor-General of Australia, John Hope, 7th Earl of Hopetoun.
 The townsite was gazetted on 9 February 1901.

 The town became a shipping port for the mining industry, with a jetty built in 1901, the terminus of a railway line between Hopetoun and Ravensthorpe that operated from 1909 to 1935.
 The port was closed in 1937, with the jetty remaining until its destruction in 1983.

 Some of the town's electricity is generated by a wind-diesel system.
 Hopetoun has two 600 kilowatt wind turbines and two low-load diesel generators.